pegasystems/react-sdk/README.md

 ### **Configure** the React SDK

+See the **React SDK Guide** in the Marketplace download for more complete documentation about the configuration of the React SDK via the **sdk-config.json** file.

-2. Edit **sdk-config.js** and, if necessary, update the values that will be used
+2. Edit **sdk-config.json** and, if necessary, update the values that will be used
-    * The **authConfig** section contains values for the information you obtained earlier from OAuth: the Client ID, endpoints, etc.<br><br>
+    * The **authConfig** section contains values for the information you obtained earlier from OAuth: the Client ID, endpoints, etc.
+    The default **sdk-config.json** file is set up to use the **MediaCoOauth** and **MediaCoOauthNoLogin** records that are included with the React SDK Marketplace download.
+    <br><br>
       * **Note:** it is **required** that you configure a value for **authConfig.mashupClientSecret**.
+The **/embedded** use _**will not work**_ until the correct `mashupClientSecret` is provided.
-      * Navigate to Records / Security / OAuth 2.0 Client Registration landing page and open the `SDK-OAuth` record
+      * Navigate to Records / Security / OAuth 2.0 Client Registration landing page and open the `MediaCoOauthNoLogin` record
       * Click the **Regenerate Client Secret** button, download the Client Credentials (as the ClientID and Secret values will be needed) and save the record.
       * Then, use the generated **Client Secret** value as the value for**authConfig.mashupClientSecret**.
 (The ClientID value should remain unchanged.)
       <br><br>
     * The **serverConfig** section contains values related to the Pega Infinity server and SDK Content Server.
     <br><br>

 3. Obtain the necessary Constellation files (ex: bootstrap-shell, lib_asset, constellation-core) that need to be installed to enable the SDK to connect to the Constellation UI Service.
-Licensed and authorized Pega clients can access these files from https://community.pega.com/ or from a Pega representative.
+These are available in the React SDK download available at [https://community.pega.com/marketplace/components/react-sdk](https://community.pega.com/marketplace/components/react-sdk).
 Instructions for installing these files can be found in **constellation/__Install-constellation-files.md**

 ### **Run** the application